 That is a huge win for both when Trezor vs Ledger Nano S are compared.

 However, the screen is not able to prevent your wallet from phishing attacks.

 If you want to learn more about how the company deals with security issues, a complete overview can be found on the website of Satoshi Labs.

-Privacy is evaluated by the wallets that are used along with Trezor: MultiBit HD, Electrum, GreenBits and Mycelium for Android, GreenAddress for desktop, and of course mytrezor.com for web.
+Privacy is evaluated by the wallets that are used along with Trezor: MultiBit HD, Electrum, GreenBits, and Mycelium for Android, GreenAddress for desktop, etc.

-Leak of data can appear during setup, when using myWallet.
-That is why if you want to provide a more secure initialization of Trezor wallet it is advisable to use Chrome extension and Python utilities to setup the device offline.
+The leak of data can appear during setup when using myWallet.
+That is why if you want to provide a more secure initialization of the wallet, it is advisable to use Chrome extension and Python utilities to set up the device offline.

 Trezor vs Ledger: which one will you choose for more privacy?

 The main question, which occupies the minds of most of the users is whether Trezor can be hacked.